EdKeate/Avalon-Series/README.md

 > [!TIP]
 > The websites listed are wholesalers due to the large number of duplicate parts.
 If you haven't used a wholesaler before, try and aim for the lowest price break so you have spares and save money.

-# Notice
-- Please for the love of god, if you have my number somehow, do not text or call me.
-This has been an issue previously.

 # License
 Copyright 2024 Edward Keate